-- 4. Energy and momentum must be conserved in the decay.
-Hence, depending upon the angles of the ejected particles, various energy values are found for the electrons.
+- 4. Energy and momentum are conserved in beta decay.
+Hence, depending upon the angle between electron and proton momenta, various energy values are found for the electrons.
 It was this distribution of observed electron energies as well as the imbalance of spin angular momentum which led to the prediction of the neutrino as a particle with no mass or charge. - 5.
-Beta Decay is an example of the weak interaction.
-Remember that all interactions can be classified as either strong, electromagnetic, weak, or gravitational. - 6.
+Beta Decay is an example of the weak interaction (remember that all interactions can be classified as either strong, electromagnetic, weak, or gravitational). - 6.
 An electron can be knocked out of the electron "cloud" of an atom by a photon.
 This is the Photo-Electric effect or the Compton Effect (not Beta Decay).
-If the photon originates in the nucleus and knocks out an atomic electron, then that phenomenon is called "Internal Conversion".
+If the photon originates in the nucleus and knocks out an atomic electron, then that phenomenon is called "internal conversion".
 In this experiment both beta decay electrons and internal conversion electrons are detected.